List of JoJo's Bizarre Adventure episodes

 The first season, adapting the first two parts, Phantom Blood and Battle Tendency, aired in Japan between October 2012 and April 2013.
 The series is distributed in North America by Warner Home Video and Viz Media, with the former handling the series on DVD and the latter handling the series on Blu-Ray and the merchandising rights.
 In the United States, it aired on Adult Swim's Toonami programming block starting in October 2016.

-A second season covering the third part, Stardust Crusaders, was divided in two parts, the first aired between April and September 2014, and the second between January and June 2015.
+A second season covering the third part, Stardust Crusaders, was divided in two parts, the first airing between April and September 2014, and the second between January and June 2015.

 A third season covering the fourth part, Diamond Is Unbreakable, aired from April to December 2016.

 A fourth season covering the fifth part, Golden Wind, aired from October 2018 to July 2019.

 A fifth season covering the sixth part, Stone Ocean, debuted worldwide on Netflix.
 It was divided and released in three parts: the first in December 2021, the second in September 2022 and the third and final in December of the same year.
 In Japan, this was followed up with a televised run beginning in January 2022.

+A sixth season covering the seventh part, Steel Ball Run, was announced at the JoJoDay promotional event held in Tokyo, Japan in April 2025, and is currently scheduled to premiere on Netflix in 2026.